New to Daylilies?

 DO I FERTILIZE DAYLILIES?

-Every spring, before our daylilies bloom, we sprinkle a balanced fertilizer around the dripline of our plants.
+Every spring, before our daylilies bloom, we sprinkle a high quality, nitrogen rich fertilizer (daylilies love nitrogen!) around the dripline of our plants.
 What’s the dripline?
 The area around the base of the plant but not too close to the stalk.
-We don’t use a fancy fertilizer.
-We get ours from our local co-op.
-A balanced fertilizer is anything that is balanced: we use 10-10-10 but, as long as the numbers on the front of the package are the same, and it contains nitrogen (daylilies love nitrogen!), you should be fine.
+After we fertilize, we just water it in and wait for bloom season!

 CAN I OVER-FERTILIZE DAYLILIES?